30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 Chinatown

-7. Shop and Dine at ICONSIAM
+7. Go Shopping and Dining at ICONSIAM

 Kat at the ICONSIAM entrance

-8. Experience Khao San Road
+8. Dive into the Chaos of Khao San Road

 Once the main backpacker hub of Southeast Asia, Khao San Road has transformed over the years into a loud, colorful and entertaining party street.
-Whether you come for cheap bear, street tattoos, or to try scorpions, you always leave with a story or two.
+Whether you come for cheap beer, street tats, or to try scorpions, you always leave with a story or two.
 When we visit Bangkok, we like to stay in the Khao San Road area - close enough to join the fun but far enough away to sleep well.

 Khao San Road